regbo/lfp-rsocket-ipc-metadata/README.md

 [server] - got fail message:this should NOT work [client] - fail - this should NOT work
 ```
+Here's a more complex example that creates a date parsing function.
 ```java
 private static final SimpleDateFormat DATE_FORMAT = new SimpleDateFormat("MM/dd/yy");